denniskniep/provider-temporal/README.md

 ```
 2. Replace the *core* group with your new group in apis/{provider}.go
 3. Replace the *MyType* type with your new type in internal/controller/{provider}.go

-4. Run `make reviewable` to run code generation, linters, and tests.
+4. Run `make reviewable` to run code generation, linters, and tests. (`make generate` to only run code generation)
 5. Run `make build` to build the provider.

 Refer to Crossplane's [CONTRIBUTING.md] file for more information on how the